szermatt/visual-replace/docs/source/usage.rst

   :kbd:`M-% q`, then typing :kbd:`RET` to enter Query Replace mode. `

 * in preview mode, click on the replacements you want to apply.
-You can scroll the buffer as needed, normally or, from the minibufer with :kbd:`<up>` and :kbd:`<down>`.
+You can scroll the buffer as needed, normally or, from the minibuffer with :kbd:`<up>` and :kbd:`<down>`.

 * navigate to the replacements you want to apply with :kbd:`<up>` and